opensearch-project/dashboards-anywhere/src/playground/sample_data_tooling/sample_data_generator/README.md

 Having datasets on hand to test OS features is painful.
 Wouldn't it be nice to have a tool that just generates documents of *almost* every data type imaginable?

-This tool can help.
-Using the power of [Faker](https://faker.readthedocs.io), this tooling provides a way for users to generate documents for use as sample data given a user-defined data template.
+This generation tool can help.
+Using the power of [Faker](https://faker.readthedocs.io), the tooling in this directory provides a way for users to generate documents for use as sample data given a user-defined data template.
 If a data type is in Faker, then it can be generated.

 ## Methods